 The men looked at each other, groping for a way to proceed.
-She had not played into whatever game they planned, and besides physically subduing her and carting her back to the House, they would not be able to detain her long.
+She had not played into whatever game they planned, and besides physically subduing her and carting her back to the House, they could not detain her long.
 Rin was squirrely enough to evade them and make it to the night market if they attacked, and the Eaves was not that far away.
 He could retrieve help before the men managed much more than an attack or two.

-“Do you know Tievel from Coriy?” the second suddenly asked.
+“Do you know Teivel from Coriy?” the second suddenly asked.